AlexWorx/ALib-Class-Library/docs/pages/alib_mod_cli.md

 While the missing parameter of command <em>file</em> is detected by our simple sample program (which generates a quick error message), the missing mandatory parameter of option <em>--format</em>
 can be detected by the \alib_cli_nl internally and automatically.
-Here, the library throws an \alib{lang;Exception}, which is "annotated" with further information while it is passed through the unwinded execution stack.
+Here, the library throws an \alib{exceptions;Exception}, which is "annotated" with further information while it is passed through the unwinded execution stack.

 Consequently, this sample should be extended to fetch and analyse the internal exceptions and